TomTGS/sagethumbs/trunk/readme.txt

 	detect XnView installation folder or if failed it will use predefined folder.
-Typically this folder is "C:\Program files\XnView\PlugIns\" for 32-bit SageThumbs on 32-bit Windows or 64-bit SageThumbs on 64-bit Windows and	"C:\Program Files (x86)\XnView\PlugIns\" for 32-bit Sagethumbs on 64-bit Windows.
+Typically this folder is "C:\Program files\XnView\PlugIns\" for 32-bit SageThumbs on 32-bit Windows or 64-bit SageThumbs on 64-bit Windows and "C:\Program Files (x86)\XnView\PlugIns\" for 32-bit SageThumbs on 64-bit Windows.
 So if you have no XnView installed you can create this folder manually and unpack plugins to it.
 Just don't forget that you need same "bit capacity" for plugins and SageThumbs.